 After having worked in India for nearly a decade, the decision to pack up our life and move to another continent was definitely not an easy one.
-In this post series I talk about our move from India to Germany, with some technical details, and some personal ones.
+In this post series I talk about our move from India to Germany.

 Our decision to move to Germany, or anywhere out of India for that matter, was not a pre-planned one.
 It totally happened by chance.
 Both Govind and I were very comfortable with our cosy laid-back life in Bangalore and ‘settling’ in another country was not something we were very actively pursuing.
 I frequently heard about friends or family members moving to Canada or Australia with a PR and did look into the requirements just for the sake of it.
 My sister in Australia used to lure me into checking it out as living in the same corner of the world did seem like a wonderful idea.
 But the crazy sense of job security that my ISRO scientist tag offered made it very hard for me to imagine moving to another country without a job, albeit with permanent residence status.